dbt-markwan/dbt-log-retriever/README.md

-# DBT Cloud Log Retriever
+# dbt Cloud Log Retriever

 A Python program to retrieve dbt Cloud logs from staging and production environments.